Martin Luther King Jr.: Biography, Quotes, and Facts

 King publicly held controversial beliefs other than his civil rights activism.
 He was outspoken on the matters of economic justice – especially, but not limited to, where it intersected with racial justice – and the anti-Vietnam War movement.
 He supported universal basic income and attempted to create a multi-racial coalition to press for the government to do more to address rising poverty.

 Writing a paper about Dr. King?
 Make sure that you cite all your information correctly.
-The tools at EasyBib.com can help you put together a fantastic MLA works cited or APA works cited page.
+The tools at EasyBib.com can help you put together a fantastic MLA works cited or APA reference page.
 And it’s not just for print sources!
 Whether you need to cite websites in MLA or create an APA book citation or APA journal citation, EasyBib.com has the resources you need.
 It’s the APA citation website you need – plus a top-notch plagiarism checker!

 Further biographical information